List of Fitbit products: Fitbit Flex

 In May 2013, Fitbit released the Fitbit Flex, the first Fitbit tracker worn on the wrist.
 It tracks movement 24 hours a day, including sleep patterns.
 It has a simple display of 5 LED lights that indicate the progress toward the goal number of steps walked in a day and vibrates to indicate when the goal has been reached.
 The sync functions are similar to the Fitbit One and Zip.
 The Flex is a water-resistant tracker, though unlike its successor the Flex 2, cannot be worn while swimming.
 It includes a specialized USB charger; the battery lasts 5–7 days, and it takes 1–2 hours to charge.

 Fitbit Flex 2

 Released in 2016.
 It is waterproof and can track swimming.
 The tracker can be worn in a wristband or pendant or carried in a pocket.
 The LED lights function similarly to the original Flex, with the number of illuminated dots indicating progress toward the set goal.
 It features "reminder to move" alerts and vibrations when a call or text is received.
+It also features accessories such as bangles and pendants.
+Replaced by the Inspire line.